Chengdu Foreign Languages School: International Program

+Europe

+DSD

+The DSD (Deutsch Sprach-Diplom) exam is a German university admission language certificate provided by the German government around the world.
+It is an authoritative German language test.
+This test is specifically for middle school students in DSD project schools.
+Candidates can apply for pre-admission to German universities or go directly to college with the DSD Level 1 (CEFR Level B1) or Level 2 (CEFR Level B2/C1) certificate.
+Once the certificate is obtained, it will be valid for life.

+The German Department of Foreign School Education (ZfA) is responsible for the implementation of the global DSD examination.
+The German government sends professionally trained German teachers to support local German teaching for global DSD project schools.
+In addition, Germany regularly organises various forms of DSD German teacher training to continuously improve the professional level of German teachers.

+North America

+AP

 School also holds various international programs.
 In the AP center, students can start taking AP classes in grade 10th and graduated with a recognized high school diploma.
+In Virscend Education Center, students can learn AP courses.

+Sino-Canadian

 In the Sino-Canadian Program, students can earn a dual degree of both Chinese and Canadian high school diplomas.
-In Virscend Education Center, students can learn AP courses.

 Student life

 Clubs

-CDFLS offers over 70 student clubs, teams, and organizations that focus on art, community action, culture, environment, politics, music, dance, journalism, and more.
+Chengdu Foreign Languages School offers over 70 student clubs, teams, and organizations that focus on art, community action, culture, environment, politics, music, dance, journalism, and more.
 And there is a club fair per semester.

 Campus Culture

 There are several festivals every year: Foreign Language festival, Science and Technology Festival, Art Festival, PE festival, and Chinese Language Festival.

 Campus

-The school is on a 36 acre campus in Chengdu, Sichuan, China.
+The school is on a 36 acre campus in Pidu, Chengdu, Sichuan, China.
 It has a Construction area of 160000 sqm (4500 sqm for teaching building, the library for 30000 sqm, science and technology museum for 3000 sqm, the stadium for 7800 sqm).
 It also has its residential area which can contain 4600 students and a cafe which is capable to contain 5000 students.
 The Chinese Garden, which is a classic-Chinese garden, contains a small river, long benches, a rockery, etc. Students always go there for relaxation.